Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 First, I checked if my CPU Multiplication method still works.
 My trustworthy CPU-based Matrix Multiplication function still works and gives the same result as before.

-It is definitely the GPU matrix multiplication program that takes longer and still computes inaccurate results.
+It was definitely the GPU matrix multiplication program that was taking longer and was still computing inaccurate results.

 The first change I made was to bring down the iterations to 10 and print each step in the GPU-based function.